mathigon/textbooks/content/sequences/content.md

 :::

-Pascal’s triangle can be created using a very simple pattern, but it is filled filled with surprising patters and properties.
+Pascal’s triangle can be created using a very simple pattern, but it is filled filled with surprising patterns and properties.
 That's why it has fascinated mathematicians across the world, for hundreds of years.

+_{button.next-step} Continue_

 ---
 > id: pascal-sequences